mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 Here are a few personal networking examples.
 I wouldn't consider myself the best at networking, so I hope these examples can help convey a bit more nuance.

+### Microsoft

+If you read part 1, I share this story there, but here I want to better emphasize the networking aspect of it.
+On the second week of my freshman year, Microsoft came to my campus for recruiting.
+They hosted a "Demystifying the Technical Resume & Interview" workshop a few days before the career fair, both of which I attended.
+At the end of the workshop, which I found very helpful especially as a freshman, they opened the floor for networking and chatting.
+At this point, a ton of students leave, but a few Microsoft employees stay to answer any questions remaining students may have.

+Microsoft's recruiter for my school was one of the event hosts and was available for questions after the workshop when they opened the floor, so I asked her a few questions about hardware opportunies at Microsoft (where she introduced me to Russell - another connection!) and Linkedin.
+While we were talking, she seemed pretty interested in me as an applicant and invites me to visit her at the Career Fair a few days later.

+### Apple

+### Northrop Grumman

 ## How do I do it?

 - networking helps to get foot in the door, but you usually can't be an idiot